fightingox1/codeorg-api-docs/readme.md

 <h3>takes 1 params, returns 1 JSON</h3>

-The command that sets the property ready to true for specified user id, it takes one input which is the user from get-user, if there are no errors when it is called it returns "set to ready"
+The command that sets the property ready to true for a specified user id, it has one input which is the user id from get-user.
+If there are no errors when it is called it returns "set to ready"

 <br>
 <br>